Natural gas furnaces need adequate space and airflow to work properly.

 - Used filters

 If you have a cat, situate your litter box elsewhere.
 Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
 Plus, the furnace could circulate the unpleasant odors throughout your home.

 You should also regularly vacuum by your furnace to block dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?

 Request Expert Furnace Service

-Whether you want furnace replacement or routine maintenance in Northglenn, Northglenn Heating & Air Conditioning can expertly meet your needs.
-Our highly trained technicians can work on any furnace model or brand.
+Whether you need furnace replacement or routine maintenance in Northglenn, Northglenn Heating & Air Conditioning can expertly handle your needs.
+Our highly trained technicians can fix any furnace model or brand.